 Bath bombs are little chemistry sets in action.
 Our exploration into bath bombs includes the chemistry of the fizz, the purpose of Epsom salt, and making our own.
+This would make an excellent science fair project.
+This post contains affiliate links, you can read my full disclosure here.

 The Chemistry of the Fizz